misirov/Solidity-Transparent-Proxy-Pattern/README.md

-Clone this repo and on you root folder and run:
+Clone this repo and and run:

 ```
 npm i truffle